 Quiet Small Dog Breeds

-Although some people think that small and quiet dog breeds are as mythical as a unicorn, not all little dogs are yappy.
+Some people think that small and quiet dog breeds are a myth.
+But, not all little dogs are yappy!

 Small, slender, spirited, and speedy, the Italian Greyhound is a true Greyhound in miniature.

-Like their larger counterparts, they were bred to chase prey silently and these elegant dogs are quiet and relatively laid back indoors.
+Like their larger counterparts, they were bred to chase prey silently.
+These elegant dogs are quiet and relatively laid back indoors.

-They’re a very sweet, sensitive breed who do best in a harmonious home where their needs for attention and affection can be met.
+They’re a very sweet, sensitive breed.
+They do best in a harmonious home where their needs for attention and affection can be met.

-Although they’re not as delicate as they look, these fine-boned dogs are at risk for leg fractures.
+But, they’re not as delicate as they look.
+These fine-boned dogs are at risk for leg fractures.